Why Your Android Needs an AI Assistant in 2026

 How On-Screen AI Changes Everything

 On-screen AI assistants like Arc take a fundamentally different approach.
-Instead of making you go to the AI, the AI comes to you — powered by models like Google Gemini that can understand and process content in real time.
+Instead of making you go to the AI, the AI comes to you — as a floating overlay powered by models like Google Gemini that can understand and process content in real time.

 It reads what you read